Lucia's Blog: 2022-06-26

 “The saying is trustworthy, for: If we have died with him, we will also live with him; 12 if we endure, we will also reign with him; if we deny him, he also will deny us; 13 if we are faithless, he remains faithful—for he cannot deny himself.”
 (2 Timothy 2:11-13)

-1. Christians have died with Christ by crucifying themselves with Christ (Romans 6:6; Romans 6:8; Philippians 3:10).
+1. Christians have died with Christ by crucifying themselves with Christ (Romans 6:6, 6:8, Philippians 3:10).

 2. They have died and have been buried with Christ in the waters of baptism (Romans 6:4-5).

-3. Their old self was crucified with Him so that they would no longer be enslaved to sin (Romans 6:6).
+3. Their old self was crucified with Him so they would no longer be enslaved to sin (Romans 6:6).

 4. They now live with Christ and reign with Him as Christ rose from the grave (John 11:25; Romans 5:17; Romans 6:3-5; 2 Corinthians 5:17; 1 Thessalonians 4:14; 1 Thessalonians 5:10; 1 John 5:11).

-5. If we endure as Christians and suffer as Christ did (Romans 8:17; 1 Peter 4:13), we will also reign with Him.
+5. If we endure as Christians and suffer as Christ did (Romans 8:17; 1 Peter 4:13), we will reign with Him.

 6. If we lose our life, we will reign with Him.